 - 1504 x 1000 JPEG Small / Fine

 The Nikon D70, just like other Nikon digital SLRs, offers three different color modes.
-Modes Ia and IIIa are both mapped to the sRGB color space, which means that images shot in these modes will look correct immediately and can be used as is.
+Modes Ia and IIIa are mapped to the sRGB color space, meaning that images shot in these modes will look correct immediately and can be used as is.
 Mode Ib is not mapped to sRGB.
 Mode B is not mapped to sRGB.
-Mode C is not mapped to s The color mode IIIa was developed specifically for use while photographing nature and landscapes; it offers greens that are more vibrant and a color balance that is more authentic.
+Finally, mode C is not mapped to s The color mode IIIa was developed specifically for use while photographing nature and landscapes; it offers more vibrant greens and a more authentic color balance.

-Because Mode II is mapped to the Adobe RGB color space, the resulting color gamut is more expansive; nonetheless, the output of the computer display will require conversion to the sRGB color space.
-This capability is currently considered standard for virtually all digital single-lens reflex cameras because to the widespread adoption of Adobe RGB by professional photographers and publishers.
+Because Mode II is mapped to the Adobe RGB color space, the resulting color gamut is more expansive; nonetheless, the computer display output will require conversion to the sRGB color space.
+This capability is currently considered standard for virtually all digital single-lens reflex cameras because of the widespread adoption of Adobe RGB by professional photographers and publishers.

 The D70 employs a unique filename mask for Adobe RGB pictures; these pictures start with “DSC” rather than the more conventional “DSC.”
-Because they are now integrated with the Adobe RGB color profile as well, color space-aware apps such as Adobe Photoshop are able to instantly detect and apply the appropriate color profile.
+In addition, because they are now integrated with the Adobe RGB color profile, color space-aware apps such as Adobe Photoshop can instantly detect and apply the appropriate color profile.

-The ability to enhance the sensitivity of the sensor of a digital camera to allow for quicker shutter speeds and/or better performance in low light is referred to as the ISO equivalent setting.
-This is accomplished with a digital camera by “raising up the volume” (gaining) on the signal amplifiers that are included within the CCD.
-However, there is no such thing as a free lunch, and doing so would often result in an increase in audible noise (random speckles visible all over the image).
+The ability to enhance the sensitivity of the sensor of a digital camera to allow for quicker shutter speeds and better performance in low light is referred to as the ISO equivalent setting.
+This is accomplished with a digital camera by “raising the volume” (gaining) on the signal amplifiers included within the CCD.
+However, there is no such thing as a free lunch, and doing so would often increase audible noise (random speckles visible all over the image).

-In order to conduct accurate, consistent, and objective noise assessments, we have shifted to employing a new methodology.
-The shots are taken in our studio with natural daylight as the source of illumination.
+We have shifted to employing a new methodology to conduct accurate, consistent, and objective noise assessments.
+The shots are taken in our studio with natural daylight as the illumination source.
 When using a Gretag Macbeth ColorChecker chart, noise is quantified by calculating the standard deviation of the medium gray patch.
-Before measuring the level of noise, the image is first normalized, which removes any chance of the results being skewed by differences in image contrast (one method of masking noise).
+Before measuring the noise level, the image is first normalized, removing any chance of the results being skewed by differences in image contrast (one method of masking noise).

-- Taken at a temperature of roughly 21 degrees Celsius (70 degrees Fahrenheit).
+- They were taken at roughly 21 degrees Celsius (70 degrees Fahrenheit).

 - The lighting was designed to mimic daylight.